 Our products are packed in high quality sturdy boxes and are marked according to a colour coded system.
 We guarantee full traceability for all our products in unbroken boxes.
-On our labels all data for full traceability is given.
+On our labels all data for full traceability is given. products having even higher strength than the ones presented in this brochure.
+In these cases, it is the limitations on the steel itself deciding how far we can reach in terms of strength and other properties.
+We are continuously working on improving the properties of our products.

 Disclaimer: The information contained in this data sheet is for guidance only and summarizes Bufab best knowledge and considered accurate as of the version date.
-Since the use of Burnax products is not within the control of Bufah it is the user's obligation to determine the suitability of the product for its intended application and assumes all risk and liability for its safe use.
+Since the use of Burnax products is not within the control of Bufab it is the user's obligation to determine the suitability of the product for its intended application and assumes all risk and liability for its safe use.